Sign up to our e-newsletter and keep up to date with news, events and developments at the Tanfield Railway, the World’s Oldest Railway.

 The site is largely open to the elements, with raised rails & uneven gravel paths between car park and sheds - please wear suitable outdoor clothing & footwear.
 Wheelchair users can, with care & effort, access much of the site.
 Some talks & tours are in the open, others in sheds.
 Walks are longer, and may only be suitable for those used to country footpaths.

 Max 10 people per tour/session.
 The Tanfield Railway operates steam hauled passenger trains every Sunday, and selected other days throughout the year.
-We do not intend to run trains on Thursday, Friday or Saturday of the Heritage Open Days, but they will run & can be seen on Sunday.
+We do not intend to run trains on the Monday and Tuesday of the Heritage Open Days, but they will run & can be seen on Sunday 15th, Saturday 21st and Sunday 22nd September.
 Our normal fares apply if you optionally decide to travel on the train.

 For more information on Heritage Open Days click here.